Cardinals earn DH sweep of Reds on Carpenter's walk-off single

 They trailed 2-1 heading into the bottom of the ninth against Reds closer Raisel Iglesias (2-11).
 Tommy Edman started the comeback with a leadoff single into right field.
 Iglesias hit Yadier Molina with a pitch, then allowed Harrison Bader's game-tying RBI single through the left side.
 Kevin Gausman relieved Iglesias and allowed Carpenter's game-winning hit into right field.

-Down 2-0 in the seventh, the Cardinals scored one run in the inning but could have had more.
+Down 2-0 in the seventh, the Cardinals scored one run in the seventh and could have scored more.
 Edman led off with a single, then VanMeter misplayed Matt Wieters' routine fly into left field to put runners on first and second.
 Center fielder Nick Senzel picked up VanMeter by racing back to catch Bader's fly ball while crashing into the wall.
 That prevented a two-run triple.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)